carlos-molina/TECOmate/README.md

    width="800" title="ccc-ethereum integration, tools and technologies">
 </p>

-* CCC(Contract Compliance Checker):
+* CCC(Contract Compliance Checker): is a tool implemented for contract enforcement.
+It is a Java application composed of several files, RESTful interfaces, and a database.
-  is a Java application composed of several files, RESTful interfaces, and a database.
    At its core lies a FSM that grants and removes rights, obligations and prohibitions to the contracting parties as the execution of the contract progresses.
 To enforce a smart contract with the CCC, the developer (i) writes the contract in the Drools language and stores it